chingachleung/Chinese_Hate_Speech-Baseline-/README.md

 feature_extraction.py reads a tsv file and a combined clustered file to create a csv file called toyset.csv for feature testing.

 Example usage:
-You need to run the cluster.py and create_combined_cluster_file.py as part of pre-processing first.
+(You need to run the cluster.py and create_combined_cluster_file.py as part of pre-processing first.)
 `python3 feature_extraction.py --tsv_file toy.tsv --w2v_file Tencent_AILab_ChineseEmbedding.txt --clustered_word_file combined_cluster.txt`

 # Feature Selection
 The similarity and the profanity features score the highest in Mutual Information.
 The logistic regression trained on all the features yield a precision score of 0.569, recall score of 0.135 and F1 score of 0.219.

-feature_testing.py reads a csv file created from feature_extraction.py to get the mutual information and logistic regression scores.
+feature_testing.py reads a csv file created from feature_extraction.py to get the mutual information and logistic regression scores.\
 Example usage:
 `python3 feature_testing.py --csv_file toyset.csv`

 # Utility Files
 1. util.py
 2. toy.tsv\
-A toy dataset (which means that the data inlcuded is manufactured) created for the purpose of demonstration.
-Please contact me for the actual dataset.
+A toy dataset created for the purpose of demonstration.
+They are NOT real data.
 3. keyword.txt\
 Contains the keywords used to scrap Tweets.
 Please note it is by no means an exhaustive list.
 4. profane_words.txt\
 Contains profane words in Mandarin and Cantonese that are used as one of the features.
 5. additional_words.txt\
-Combine the profane words and the keywords in one single list, and formated particularly for the use of the Chinese processing library Jieba.
+Combine the profane words and the keywords in one single list, and formated particularly for the use of the Chinese processing library [Jieba](https://pypi.org/project/jieba/).
 6. NTUSD_negative_sentiment.txt, NTUSD_negative_sentiment.txt\
 Contain positive and negative sentiment words adopted from [National Taiwan University Semantic Dictionary](https://rdrr.io/rforge/tmcn/man/NTUSD.html).
 7. clustering.py\